quantum-root/news-explorer/README.md

 ## How It Works

--The user selects a news source.
+- The user selects a news source.
--RSS feeds are fetched from selected websites.
+- RSS feeds are fetched from selected websites.
--Latest news headlines are displayed in the application.
+- Latest news headlines are displayed in the application.
--Clicking the arrow button opens the article in the web browser.
+- Clicking the arrow button opens the article in the web browser.

 ---